 Some places may be available in the nursery for children under 8 years of age during the school holidays.
 Please ask for further details.

 Little Wonders Penryn Nursery:

-For staff and members of the community, are calculated on a 46 week booking pattern.
+For staff and members of the community, fees are calculated on a 46 week booking pattern.
 Holidays must be booked at least 2 weeks in advance and will not be charged for as long as this does not exceed 5 weeks in an annual period.
 Any holidays above the 5 week entitlement in an annual period or not booked with 2 weeks’ notice will be charged at the full cost.
 Holidays can be booked by completing a holiday form or via the online portal.

 For students, fees are calculated on a 42 week booking pattern based on the academic year from September through to July.
 Holidays during this period must be booked at least 2 weeks in advance but will be charged for.

 Term time is available on a 38 week booking pattern for funded placements only.

 In 2017, we will offer holiday clubs at the new Little Wonders Penryn Nursery for children up to 8 years, during the school holidays.
 If you are interested in holiday clubs at the Little Wonders Penryn Nursery, please get in touch so that we can send you details nearer the time.

 For prices, please refer to the fee schedule for each nursery.

 Regular Booking Pattern

 We accept 2 day, 3 day, 4 day and 5 day weekly booking pattern or 2 sessions minimum.